organix/ufork-c/README.md

 ## Scheme Read-Eval-Print Loop (REPL)

-The demonstration application implemented by this simulator prototype is a Real-Eval-Print loop for a dialect of Scheme with actor extensions.
+The demonstration application implemented by this simulator prototype is a Read-Eval-Print loop for a dialect of Scheme with actor extensions.
 The REPL is fed by a PEG parser that reads from the console and generates S-expressions for evaluation.
 Lines beginning with `[+888]` display the parsed S-expression.